midtown-ai/www/docs/glossary/r.md

   * [RAG Triad Of Metrics]
   * [ROUGE]
   * [BLEU]
-  * [RAGAs]
+  * [RAG Assessment (RAGA)]
-  * [Automated RAG Evaluation System (ARES)][ARES]
+  * [Automated RAG Evaluation System (ARES)]

- Large Language Models (LLMs) demonstrate significant capabilities but face challenges such as hallucination, outdated knowledge, and non-transparent, untraceable reasoning processes.
+ [Large Language Models (LLMs)] demonstrate significant capabilities but face challenges such as hallucination, outdated knowledge, and non-transparent, untraceable reasoning processes.
 Retrieval-Augmented Generation (RAG) has emerged as a promising solution by incorporating knowledge from external databases.
 This enhances the accuracy and credibility of the models, particularly for knowledge-intensive tasks, and allows for continuous knowledge updates and integration of domain-specific information.
 RAG synergistically merges LLMs' intrinsic knowledge with the vast, dynamic repositories of external databases.
 This comprehensive review paper offers a detailed examination of the progression of RAG paradigms, encompassing the Naive RAG, the Advanced RAG, and the Modular RAG.
 It meticulously scrutinizes the tripartite foundation of RAG frameworks, which includes the retrieval , the generation and the augmentation techniques.
 The paper highlights the state-of-the-art technologies embedded in each of these critical components, providing a profound understanding of the advancements in RAG systems.
 Furthermore, this paper introduces the metrics and benchmarks for assessing RAG models, along with the most up-to-date evaluation framework.

  ![](img/r/retrieval_augmented_generation_emergence.png ){: width="100%"}